 - On Complete: Execute an action whenever someone completes your entire Flow

-- On Salesforce Update: Execute an action when certain fields in Salesforce change (note, this action can take up to 2 hours to trigger)
+- On Salesforce Update: Execute an action when any custom or standard fields in Salesforce change (note: this action can take up to 2 hours to trigger)

 - On Opened [x] times: Execute an action when a person in your Flow opens the emails in your Flow [x] times

 - On Clicked [x] times: Execute an action when a person in your Flow clicks a link in the emails in your Flow [x] times